-it is useful to employ a set of principles from the emerging science on effective implementation of system change and reform.
-Over the past three years, the RFK National Resource Center has expanded the Probation System Review process to incorporate the research and principles of Implementation Science.
-These include team development and function, stages and drivers, scaling and sequencing, and cycles of improvement.
-In a number of jurisdictions, we have provided enhanced technical assistance to support the development of the infrastructure, methods, and activities that a probation department and juvenile justice system stakeholders need to effectively implement the recommendations made through a probation system review.
+recommendations and the implementation of each will vary due to individual jurisdictional circumstances, it is useful to employ a set of principles from the emerging science on effective implementation of system change and reform.

+Over the past six years, the RFK National Resource Center has expanded the System Review process to incorporate the research and principles of Implementation Science and Change Management.
+These principles include team development and function, stages and drivers, scaling and sequencing, and cycles of improvement.
+In a number of jurisdictions, we have provided enhanced technical assistance to support the development of the infrastructure, methods, and activities that a probation department and youth justice system stakeholders need to effectively implement the recommendations made through the System Review.

-Implementation Science is described as "the study of factors that influence the full and effective use of innovations in practice" (National Implementation Research Network, 2015).
+Implementation Science is described as "the study of factors that influence the full and effective use of innovations in practice" (Fixsen et al., 2015).
 The RFK National Resource Center has incorporated a focus on two sets of activities (intervention-level activity and implementation-level activity) and two sets of outcomes (intervention outcomes and implementation outcomes) when translating the recommendations into action plan strategies.
 The development of expert Implementation Team(s) within each jurisdiction intentionally disrupts the status quo among stakeholders, in particular among community supervision and probation practitioners.
 Consistent with the research, the Implementation Teams or "agents of change" are charged with refining a complex set of routines; demonstrating the knowledge, skills, and abilities to help practitioners and staff make full and effective use of the innovations; and providing guidance of the change processes through usability testing.
 Within this context, the development of a detailed work plan is critical.
 It is important to be realistic in deciding what can be undertaken, during what time period, and with what resources.
 Contextual factors will need to be taken into account such as budget periods and constraints, political pressures, employee participation and morale, and other department goals that must be managed during the period of implementation.
 The work plan should be very specific in terms of the recommendations that will be undertaken with specific individuals identified for involvement and with deadlines for completion.
 Simply put: who will do what by when.
 In the absence of any of these three factors, progress will slow considerably and risks stalling.

 As the implementation plan progresses, it is recommended that routine progress reports be provided.
-The updates should be provided to personnel within a department, to relevant constituents outside the department, and to key stakeholders and consumers who are invested in the department's success.
-Upon completion of practice and policy changes within the implementation plan, the department should publish routine implementation reports/updates.
+The updates should be provided to personnel within key youth justice agencies (particularly among probation, court, and litigant attorneys), to other relevant constituents and to key stakeholders and consumers who are invested in the youth justice system's success.
+Upon completion of practice and policy changes within the implementation plan, the collaboration of stakeholders leading implementation efforts should publish routine implementation reports/updates.
 These should include improved outcomes already evident and a forecast of those improvements and outcomes likely to be realized in the future.
 Finally, a system of quality assurance should be developed so that the implementation of the recommendations can be tracked, reports on realization of intended outcomes can be reported, and sustainability of the improved practices and reforms can be maintained.
-The use of Implementation Science to accomplish long-term, successful reforms has for too long been lacking and/or ignored.
-We at the RFK National Resource Center feel a professional responsibility to "do better, now that we (and science) know better" and are working to support key implementation principles and practices within state and local jurisdictions.
+The use of Implementation Science and research-driven Change Management practices to accomplish long-term, successful reforms has for too long been lacking and/or ignored.
+We at the RFK National Resource Center feel a professional responsibility to "do better, now that we (and science) know better" and have successfully deployed key implementation principles and practices within state and local jurisdictions that have resulted in impressive and sustainable youth outcomes and improved system performance.